Marriott Bonvoy Brilliant Card Platinum Elite Status: How It Works

 While the card has a steep $650 annual fee (Rates & Fees), I find that to be easy to justify, thanks to benefits like an anniversary free night award, a $300 annual restaurant credit, and more.

 Arguably the biggest selling point of this card is how it can help you earn elite status.
 Not only does the card offer Platinum Elite status, but it also offers 25 elite nights toward status annually.
-People sometimes get confused about the details and logistics of the card’s elite perks, so I wanted to talk about that a bit more in this post.
+People sometimes get confused about the details and logistics of the card’s elite perks, so I want to talk about that a bit more in this post.

 Marriott Bonvoy Brilliant Card Platinum Elite status basics